hilbix/tino/blog/20240229-susi-under-attack.md

 ## 2024-02-29 19:40 UTC

-The VM is verified and up again, but still not reachable from network because first I want to do a bit more investigation of the state of the VM before I will attach it again.
+The VM is verified and is up again, but still not reachable from network because first I want to do a bit more investigation of the state of the VM before I will attach it again.

 ## 2024-02-29 20:30 UTC

 SUSI is online again.
 The attack has apparently stopped.
 For now.

+> Expect small hickups while I improve things.

 However I found out that there was another attack on 2024-02-27 which went unnoticed by me, because nobody informed me.